Sierra Club Canada: Organization

-Sierra Club Canada is governed by a Board of Directors, board members are elected by our members at the SCCF's Annual General Meeting.
+Sierra Club Canada is governed by a Board of Directors, board members are elected by members at the SCCF's Annual General Meeting.

 SCCF currently has five Chapters (Atlantic, Ontario, Prairies, and Quebec) and the Sierra Youth Coalition.
 It has offices in Edmonton, Halifax, Montreal, and Toronto.

 In addition, SCCF includes several local groups working mostly at the municipal level.